 Then I hit a plateau in week three, more achy pain.
 The journey to full recovery would take time, and I had to be patient.
 Recovery might not be entirely linear.
 I wish I had known that those first weeks would come with ups and downs as I dealt with progress and what felt like setbacks.

 At times, I would question my hip replacement recovery

 As mentioned above, there was some pain with recovery.
 It was manageable but still discouraging at times.
 Interestingly, it was a different pain than I had had in my hip joint.
 My hip pain was entirely gone which was a huge relief.

 Pain is interesting because although you are told to expect it, dealing with pain in recovery is more difficult for some people than others.
 For me the issue was around week four when I wondered if my residual pain would ever resolve?
 Was this “normal” versus something that meant I wasn’t progressing in my healing.
 I called the surgeon and my mind was put at ease.
 I’d see them two weeks later as planned.

 I wish I had talked more with my surgeon about what type of pain to expect and what was normal recovery versus what were red flags suggesting I should give them a call.
 And I wished I had called them sooner to put my mind at ease.

-Even physical therapy would require patience
+Post-surgery physical therapy would require patience

 I knew I’d be doing physical therapy and was ready to commit to a challenging routine.
 But my therapist had me doing very basic exercises to start, three weeks post-surgery.
 I had lost some balance, for example, and needed to regain it.
 I was frustrated.
 I wanted my fitness level back and felt ready to get more active.
 But I needed to follow his lead on what I should be doing and when.
 That required patience.